-Usually the dirtiest location (that most likely to have clogging) is the one hydraulically furthest from the headworks and filters (Figure 3.2 C).
+Usually the dirtiest location (most likely to have clogging) is the one hydraulically furthest from the headworks and filters (Figure 3.2 c).
 Often this is also a lower area.
 If a different area is known to be dirtiest, select that area instead.
+Dirt accumulation is often related to lowest pipe flow velocity where sediments settle out compared to being flushed along under higher turbulent flow rates.
+Low flow rates occur at the closed end of laterals and submains.